-- the mineral underlying the site does not merit extraction, or a. - the need for the non-mineral development outweighs the need to protect the resource, or - the mineral can be satisfactorily extracted prior to the non-mineral C. development, or - the development is of a temporary nature or can be removed within the timescales within which the mineral is likely to be needed, and - essential infrastructure that supports the supply of minerals would not be compromised or would be provided elsewhere.
+- a. the mineral underlying the site does not merit extraction, or - b. the need for the non-mineral development outweighs the need to protect the resource, or - the mineral can be satisfactorily extracted prior to the non-mineral development, or - d. the development is of a temporary nature or can be removed within the timescales within which the mineral is likely to be needed, and - e. essential infrastructure that supports the supply of minerals would not be compromised or would be provided elsewhere.